Highly sensitive people feel things on a deep emotional level. But what are the pros and cons of being a highly sensitive man?

 HSP also strives to do things perfectly, and that too can serve a parent very well as long as you clearly understand that neither you nor your kids will always get it right.

 The biggest downsides to being a highly sensitive man and father are that it’s not hard for my daughters (and wife occasionally) to hurt my feelings.

 If your child says mean things to you, stay calm, accept their feelings (we don’t have to agree), communicate how their actions made you feel, & avoid lashing out or guilt trips.
 It’s not always easy to take the high road in the heat of the moment.

-Luckily, I have found some great solutions for when Your Child Hurts Your Feelings and have detailed them in that article, so if you face that challenge, it’s definitely worth having a look.
+Luckily, I have found some great solutions for when Your Child Hurts Your Feelings (click to read on my site) and have detailed them in that article, so if you face that challenge, it’s definitely worth having a look.